Stable v3.13.0

 • JSON "id" fields containing a 24-character hex string are automatically mapped to _id: ObjectID

-• Unmatched queries are forwarded transparently to the real upstream MongoDB container
+• Unmatched queries are forwarded transparently to the upstream MongoDB container

 EXPECT WRITE:MONGODB